SonghuaHu-UMD/songhuahu-umd.github.io/_pages/NextTDM_New.md

 > <a href="https://www.sciencedirect.com/science/article/pii/S0965856423001635"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF12.png" width="300" hspace="20"></a>
-Using nationwide census block group-level trip flow derived from mobile devices as the proxy of travel demand, I examine its relations with socioeconomics, demographics, and land use.
+Using nationwide census block group-level trip flow derived from mobile devices as the proxy of travel demand, We examine its relations with socioeconomics, demographics, and land use.
 Over 6*8 machine learning models and interpretation techniques are compared to determine the best model and justify interpretation robustness.
 Pronounced nonlinearities, threshold effects, and interaction effects are observed.